Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size: 20–30 Pounds

 The French Bulldog, also known as the Frenchie, is a smaller breed, typically weighing around 25 pounds.
-It is known for being lively and playful, as well as friendly and loving.
+They are known for being lively and playful, as well as friendly and loving.
 This sociable dog will approach most people, generally looking for a play partner.

-Its family-oriented nature means that the Frenchie can suffer from separation anxiety so it is not the best breed for owners who work all day and aren’t at home.
+Its family-oriented nature means that the Frenchie can suffer from separation anxiety so they are not the best breed for owners who work all day and aren’t at home.

 whippet dog in a park on nature against a trees background in a summer sunny day